 Those Middle East oil companies that years ago had the foresight to invest heavily in the downstream sector, now find their decisions vindicated.
 In 2015, they were able to gain some partial relief from the collapse in crude oil revenue, through higher downstream margins.

-You may be interested in Abu Dhabi International Downstream, taking place in May 2017.
+You may be interested in Abu Dhabi International Downstream.
 Visit adid.wraconferences.com for more information.

 Please fill in the form below to access this file.